pizofreude/TheFEAMan/README.md

 It serves as FEA knowledge database and Know-How [documentation](https://github.com/pizofreude/TheFEAMan/tree/main/docs) as well as community processes.

+Finite Element Analysis (FEA) is a powerful tool for solving complex engineering problems.
+But sometimes, it can also be a source of frustration for engineers who struggle to set up the simulation correctly and obtain reliable results.
+Plus, FEA can be a frustrating process of trial and error to get the simulation to converge and produce accurate results.
+That’s why some people jokingly call FEA “Frustration Engineering Algorithm”.
+In this repository, we will share some tips and tricks to make FEA less frustrating and hopefully more rewarding.

 ## Contents Under Docs

+The "docs" directory typically contains documentation related to the Finite Element Analysis software, analysis methods, or code.
+This may include user guides, installation instructions, API documentation, release notes, and other resources that help users understand and use the FEA software & simulation effectively.
+The "docs" folder is structured in a way that allows users to easily navigate and find the information they need, and may include subfolders and markdown files for better organization and readability.
+Overall, the "docs" folder is an important part of TheFEAMan repository aiming to help users get started with and use the software effectively.

 ### TM_Formelsammlung